cwi-dis/videoLat/videoLat/README.txt

 Change Log
 ==========
-2.1: Use CoreImage (get rid of3rd party libs) and ported to newer OSX/iOS 2.0.3: CSV export failed if there were non-ASCII characters 2.0: iOS port, one-way measurements, UI revamp
+2.1: Use CoreImage (get rid of3rd party libs), ported to newer OSX/iOS 2.0.3: CSV export failed if there were non-ASCII characters 2.0: iOS port, one-way measurements, UI revamp
 1.0.3: Source-only, includes building the Doxygen documentation